thoni56/c-xrefactory/README.md

 `c-xrefactory` cannot read it.
 You can still compile with Java > 8 and use `c-xrefactory` with a Java 8 JRE.

+As there are good Java tools available with refactoring support I'm thinking of removing all Java support from `c-xrefactory` since that complicates a lot of things.
+And some of the cool solutions don't work any longer, like navigating Java library symbols by loading the jar-files that were part of any Java install up to Java 8.

 ## Help!

 This code is pre-historic legacy.
 It seems to have been born in a